DanWBR/dwsim/README.md

 ### Compiling

-- DWSIM can be compiled using Visual Studio 2013 or newer, only on Windows.
+- DWSIM can be compiled using Visual Studio 2017 on Windows.
-- To get pre-release [Eto.Forms](https://github.com/picoe/Eto) packages, add https://www.myget.org/F/eto/ as a NuGet package source.
 - To compile everything, change the Build target to 'Debug/Release' => 'x64'.